-Population has been decreasing rapidly in Japan since 2010 due to low birth rate and aging society.
-According to the population projections for Japan conducted by the National Institute of Population and Social Security Research, Japan has entered a long period of population shrinkage.
-Japanese population is expected to decline substantially for coming several decades.
-The population in Japan is expected to decrease by 20 percent from 127 million in 2015 to 102 million in 2050.
-With regard to regions, the population has decreased quite dramatically in most of the depopulated areas for recent decades.
+This project will address themes of regional economy and tourism in Ibaraki city.
+The project will mainly consider the problems for regional revitalization in the northern parts through literature survey, data analysis, field studies and interviews for the city office.
 It is crucial for depopulated areas to achieve sustainable regional economic development by revitalizing local industries.
 There are several important research topics in this project.
-First, we will consider what kind of policies should be promoted to develop local industries under the tendency of rapid population decline.
-Secondly, we will study regional policy issues to develop forestry and to enhance tourism.
+First, we will consider policy issues of local industries in mountainous areas under the tendency of the population decline and the aging of society.
+Secondly, we will study regional policy issues to enhance tourism.
+The recent widespread of the novel coronavirus has given serious negative impacts on tourism and regional economy.
+It is important to consider what kind of regional policies should be promoted during and after the outbreak of coronavirus for regional revitalization.
 Thirdly, we will deal with some representative regional problems that are caused by rapid population loss, such as difficulty in operation of public transport and a sharp increase in abandoned houses.